Nsayre/nds-docs/guides/Python.rst

 Python.
 https://legacy.python.org/dev/peps/pep-0020/

-What can we do to write more Pythonic code?
+What can we do to make our code more Pythonic?

-We can follow guidelines where present, and otherwise regularly reconsider our approach.
+We can follow guidelines where present, and otherwise regularly reconsider our approach as we learn from and analyze the code of others.

 PEP8
 ^^^^

-PEP8 represents the current guidelines to writing
+PEP8 represents official Python coding conventions.
+Although it is a style guide, it is notably extremely explicit that it does not represent rules for the sake of rules.
+Rather, it defines general guidelines that broadly can be considered good practice, and leaves the exact implementation at the discretion of the developer.

+In order to understand when rules should be broken, we have to first understand them.

 TODO PEP8, linting, formatting, and what it doesn't cover